 Our bet: Barcelona and Internazionale to qualify

 Group B is a group of death with Barcelona, Tottenham, Internazionale and PSV Eindhoven.
 On paper, each team can take points off the other.
 Barcelona will top the group as Lionel Messi and company will get to the knockout stage once more.
 Inter will pip Tottenham to second place.
 It will be close, but Tottenham’s lack of depth and their difficult Premier League schedule will enable Inter to make the next round.
-PSV are a good side, but they are not of the calibre of the other three in the group.
+PSV are a good side, but they are not of the caliber of the other three in the group.
 They may be able to get a point or two, but PSV will be Group B’s strugglers.

 Predictions for Group C